Skip to content

 71°C and above

-Note: It's important to use a reliable meat thermometer to ensure accurate temperature readings.
-Remember that the steak's temperature will continue to rise slightly during the resting period.
+Note: Remember that the steak's temperature will continue to rise slightly during the resting period.

-For thick cuts of steak, employing the reverse sear method can ensure consistent doneness throughout.
+*If you steak is struggling to reach the temperature you desire or is cut over 2 inches we suggest preheating your oven.
 After searing the steak on medium/high heat, transfer it to a lower-temperature environment, such as a preheated oven set to 275°F (135°C).
 Cook until the desired internal temperature is reached, using a meat thermometer to accurately gauge doneness.

 Before serving, slice the steak against the grain to maximize tenderness.
 This means cutting perpendicular to the lines of muscle fibers.
 Sprinkle with salt or your desired seasoning.